Using Partnership Agreements as a framework to build trust within teams involved in collaborative partnerships

 Companies recognise that they can’t and shouldn’t try to be good at everything.
 Faced with challenges of escalating costs of R&D and investments in NPD companies increasingly look to externalise activities through partnerships, open innovation and collaborative joint ventures seeking benefits of: reducing costs; exploiting external capability and knowledge; access global innovation and markets.

-Managing the intellectual assets created in partnership is as important as managing the partnership itself and must align to the business needs of the parties.
+Managing the intellectual assets created in partnership is as important as managing the partnership itself and must align to the business needs of the parties, and their associated IP strategy.
 To ensure the business interest is protected Partnership Agreements define the activity, and drive good behaviour within the teams if constructed well.

 The Partnership Agreements is the anchor to foster trust throughout the venture